Generalized Brieskorn Modules I: Convergent (a,b)-modules

-\parag{Abstract} The goal of this paper is to give a converse to the main result of my previous paper \cite{[B.22]}, so to prove the existence of a pole with an hypothesis on the Bernstein polynomial of the (a,b)-module generated by the germ $\omega \in \Omega^{n+1}_0$.
-A difficulty to prove such a result comes from the use of the formal completion in $f$ of the Brieskorn module of the holomorphic germ $f: (\mathbb{C}^{n+1}, 0) \to (\mathbb{C}, 0)$ which does not give access to the cohomology of the Milnor's fiber of $f$, which by definition, is outside $\{f=0\}$.
-This leads to introduce convergent (a,b)-modules which allow this passage.
-In order to take in account Jordan blocs of the monodromy in our result we introduce the semi-simple filtration of a (convergent) geometric (a,b)-module and define the higher order Bernstein polynomials in this context which corresponds to a decomposition of the ''standard'' Bernstein polynomial in the case of frescos.
-Our main result is to show that the existence of a root in $-\alpha - \mathbb{N}$ for the $p$-th Bernstein polynomial of the fresco generated by a holomorphic form $\omega \in \Omega^{n+1}_0$ in the (convergent) Brieskorn (a,b)-module $H^{n+1}_0 $ associated to $f$, under the hypothesis that $f$ has an isolated singularity at the origin relative to the eigenvalue $\exp(2i\pi\alpha)$ of the monodromy, produces poles of order at least $p$ for the meromorphic extension of the (conjugate) analytic functional, for some $h \in \mathbb{Z}$:
+\parag{Abstract} This paper is the first one of two papers whose goal is to give a converse to the main result of my previous paper \cite{[B.22]}, so to prove the existence of multiple poles for the distribution $\vert f\vert^{2\lambda}$ with an hypothesis on a {\bf Higher Bernstein Polynomial} of the (a,b)-module generated by the germ $\omega \in \Omega^{n+1}_0$ of a given holomorphic volum form.
+Note that, even for the existence of a simple pole this converse is already new.
+One difficulty to prove such a result comes from the use of the formal completion in $f$ of the Brieskorn module of the holomorphic germ $f: (\mathbb{C}^{n+1}, 0) \to (\mathbb{C}, 0)$ which does not give access to the cohomology of the Milnor's fiber of $f$, which by definition, is outside $\{f=0\}$.
+This leads to introduce {\bf generalized Brieskorn modules} (convergent geometric (a,b)-modules) which allow this passage.
+The first aim of this part I is to give a solid basis of the theory of convergent (a,b)-modules. \\ In order to take in account Jordan blocs of the monodromy in our results we introduce the {\bf semi-simple filtration} of a {\bf generalized Brieskorn module} (convergent (a,b)-module) and we shall use it to define in part II the {\bf higher order Bernstein polynomials} in this context.
+They correspond to a decomposition of the ``standard'' Bernstein polynomial of a generalized Brieskorn module, taking in account the nilpotent order of the monodromy. \\ In this part I we obtain also a full description of generalized Brieskorn-modules in terms of (convergent) asymptotics expansions of Nilsson class which will be used as a starting point in part II.
+We conclude this part I by making explicite the relationship between the semi-simple filtration of a generalized Brieskorn module $E$ and the nilpotent filtration of the monodromy on its saturation $E^\sharp$.